Weak Signal Asymptotics for Sequentially Randomized Experiments: The (In)stability of Sensitive Sampling Functions

 \end{theo}

+The key idea in the proof of Theorem \ref{theo:sample_path}, given in Appendix \ref{proof:theo:sample_path}, is to use the time-changed form of the diffusion limit given in Theorems \ref{theo:timechange}.
+In particular, we show that under the weak signal scaling, the quantity $S_t/\sqrt{Q_t}$ can be written via the time-change formula such that a leading determinant of its value is $ W_{Q_t}/\sqrt{Q_t} $, where $W_q$ is a standard Brownian motion.
+By the law of iterated logarithm, we know that $W_q / \sqrt{q}$ will get arbitrarily close to $\pm \infty$ as $q \downarrow 0$, which, using the definition of a sensitive sampling function, we can use to show that $\pi_t$ will in turn spend time arbitrarily close to $0$ and $1$ as $t \downarrow 0$.
+A similar result also holds for the two-armed case, although its proof is not as immediate so we do not provide it here.

-In other words, in the undersmoothed limit, Thompson sampling will almost always at some early point in time be arbitrarily convinced about $\mu$ having the wrong sign; and this holds no matter how large $\abs{\mu}$ really is.
-However, Thompson sampling will eventually recover, thus achieving low regret.
-We further illustrate sample paths in the case with $c = 0$ in Figure \ref{fig:one_arm_TS_path}.
-At the very least, this finding again challenges a perspective that would take Thompson sampling literally as a principled Bayesian algorithm (since in this case we'd expect belief distributions to follow martingale updates), and instead highlights that Thompson sampling has subtle and unexpected behaviors that can only be elucidated via dedicated methods.
+In words, Theorem \ref{theo:sample_path} shows that an agent using a sensitive sampling function will almost always at some early point in time be arbitrarily convinced about $\mu$ having the wrong sign; and this holds no matter how large the effect size $\abs{\mu}$ really is.
+One consequence of this finding is that it challenges a perspective that would take Thompson sampling literally as a principled Bayesian algorithm (since in this case we'd expect belief distributions to follow martingale updates), and instead highlights that Thompson sampling has subtle and unexpected behaviors that can only be elucidated via dedicated methods.